CuCreekCo/CuCreekTemplate/README.md

 Other Stuff
 ===========
 Could I have just created a Maven archetype?
 Or a Spring Boot script?
 Maybe a Spring Roo script?
 Perhaps some other wizardry?
-Yeah.
-But this works for me.
+Probably, but lazy.

 Also, you may have noticed the IntelliJ `CuCreekMVCTemplate.iml` file - I used IDEA 12.